mohammad-azam22/HandGestures1D/README.md

 This project leverages computer vision techniques to detect hand gestures in real-time using a webcam.
 The detected gestures are then used to simulate keyboard inputs, making it possible to control applications without touching the keyboard.

 ## Features
-- Real-time hand gesture detection
+- Real-time hand gesture detection<br>
-- Control keyboard inputs based on gestures
+- Control keyboard inputs based on gestures<br>
 - Easy to set up and use

 ## Installation